Case Study / H1B & Tech

 Evaluate home purchase and family planning decisions against the flexibility framework.
 Identify fixed expense thresholds that preserve adaptability.
 Bring Neha fully into the plan — not just the numbers, but the reasoning behind each decision.
 Quarterly balance sheet established: net worth, RSU concentration, runway position, visa timeline milestones.

-Questions people in their situation are asking
+Questions people in your situation are asking

 If your situation isn't standard, your plan shouldn't be either.